 Young Academies typically work as the voice of young scientists for the advancement of issues important to young scientists.
 This includes, for example, science education or the dialog between science and society.
-Most Young Academies are affiliated with a senior Academy of Sciences (or – as in the case of the GYA – with a network of senior academies, the InterAcademy Partnership).
+Most Young Academies are affiliated with an established Science Academy (or – as in the case of the GYA – with a network of senior academies, the InterAcademy Partnership).

 One of the strategic aims of the GYA is to act as a facilitator of the growing global network of young academies and to support their establishment as well as joint projects and meetings between them.